 Your top priority when your vehicle breaks down is to get it to the safest position possible.
 From there, you can signal for help.
 If you’re capable of making repairs you can also do that.

-Move your vehicle to a safe location.
 Vehicle breakdowns can be terrifying and dangerous.
 Without warning, your vehicle’s engine may stop.
 Power steering and anti-lock brakes may stop as well.
 If your vehicle breaks down, you should try to coast over to the right shoulder.
 Avoid using your brakes unless you’re going to hit an object.
 You will need as much momentum as you can get to stop your vehicle in the safest place possible.
 Follow the same rules of the road that you would if you were changing lanes.
 Use your turn signals and check your mirrors.
 Only move into the left shoulder as a last resort.

 If possible, pull over on a straight part of the road or before a curve.
 Avoid stopping your car after a curve.
-This will make it more difficult for cars to see you, for you to see cars, and for service vehicles to stop and help you.
+This will make it more difficult for cars to see you, for you to see cars and for service vehicles to stop and help you.
 Once your vehicles come to a complete stop, put your car in park and engage the e-brake.
 If you stop your vehicle on the shoulder, turn your steering wheel as far as possible away from traffic.
 Doing this can help prevent you from rolling into traffic if you’re hit from behind.

 It’s okay to stay in your current lane if you’re not able to change lanes when your vehicle breaks down.
 Again, resist the urge to hit your brakes unless you’re going to collide with another vehicle.
 Allow yourself to coast until you have come to a stop.
 Then put your car in park and pull up on the e-brake.

 You should also consider how comfortable you are with making repairs on your vehicle.
 If you’re not used to changing your tires in your garage then you shouldn’t change them on a busy highway.
-Also, don’t make repairs on the side of your vehicle that is exposed to traffic.
+Also, don’t make repairs on the side of your car that is exposed to traffic.

 Busy roads and highways are the worst places to make vehicle repairs.
 Fortunately, though, they are the most traveled by tow trucks and emergency services.
 If your vehicle breaks down in a high-traffic road, it’s likely that a police officer will soon spot you.
 The officer should be able to help you or direct traffic around your vehicle while you make repairs.

-Hold tight.
 You can run the heater in your car as long as you know the tailpipe is not obstructed.
 There’s a chance that accumulations could be blocking the tailpipe if you break down in heavy snow.
 In this situation, turning on your heater could result in carbon monoxide poisoning.
 If you can safely get out of your car, use the shovel in your emergency car care kit to clear the area behind the tailpipe.
 You should also bundle up immediately with as many layers as you can get.
 Do this even if it feels too warm because your car can quickly lose heat.
 It’s easier for you to warm up the layers if there is still heat in the car than it is if the cabin has become cold.

 If your car breaks down in the summertime you can roll the windows up and turn on the air conditioning.
 This should help you and your passengers stay comfortable.
 If you do roll your windows down, use the sunblock and bug repellent from your emergency car care kit.